fredericodes/Zanshin/README.md

 ## :warning: This project is work in progress.

 A centralized keylogger application.
-Monitor keystrokes of all your devices in one place.
+Monitor and track the keystrokes of all your devices in real-time at one place.

 ## What is a Keylogger?
 Keyloggers are activity-monitoring software programs that give hackers access to your personal data.
 When you type any keys in your keyboard, a keylogger detects the entered keys and it's tracked for monitoring purposes.